LiqunChen0606/LiqunChen0606.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to me home page!
+Welcome to my home page!

 I am an ECE PhD at Duke University, currently working on generative models and NLP.